-Updated 02/24/22.
-People often ask me, “Should I occasionally skip night cream to give my skin a break?”
+Updated 07/11/23.
+People often ask me, “Should I occasionally skip moisturizer at night to give my skin a break?”
 My answer is always the same.
 No, you should never avoid using moisturizer in an effort to give your skin a break or let your skin “breathe.”
-In this post, I’ll explain why the consistent use of night cream is critical for hydrated, healthy-looking skin.
+In this post, I’ll explain why the consistent use of nighttime moisturizer is critical for hydrated, healthy-looking skin—no matter your skin type!

-5 Reasons You Should Never Skip Using Moisturizer at Night
+5 Reasons You Should Never Skip Nighttime Moisturizer

 1. The Idea That Your Skin “Breathes” Is a Myth